erykslezak/CIPP1/README.md

 - An imagee of gas bottles to let visitor know straight away what client's services are.
 - Text introducing JMN Suppression to the visitor.

+**5. About Us page**

+- More information about client's company such as their history, partners and more.
+- Link to contact us page.

+**6. Design page**

+- Page consits of information on how the designing process of fire suppression works describing steps taken.

+**7. Installation & Maintenance page**

+- An image showing requirements in order to have a safety site.
+- FAQ style page describing different type of suppression systems, information regarding commissioning and installation.

+**8. Room Integrity Testing page**

+- FAQ style page with images beside the paragraphs.
+- Information on what type of suppression systems needs that sort of procedure and why is it important.

+**9. Our Products page**

+- Gives visitor insight of what is our most commonly used system and type of gas.
+- Images as well as product names are linked to the manufacturers.

+**10. Contact Us page**

+- Top of page is divided into two sections.
+Left containing client's logo and address with contact details.
+Right containing embedded google maps with address of client's office.
+- Contact Us form.

+### Forms

+**11. Free Site Survey form**

+- Page with a form for visitors to complete in order for client's company to book in a free site survey.

+**12. Quotation form**

+- Page with a form for visitors to complete in order for client's company to give potentialy a new customer quotation for his/her site.